IsaacScript/isaacscript/docs/gotchas.md

 However, relying on global variables is dangerous, as other mods can change the contents of the enums.
 (We have observed this happening in the past from time to time.)
 Thus, as an extra safety feature, IsaacScript includes a local copy of every enum for your personal use.

 Additionally, since we don't have to rely on using the official enums, the local version of the IsaacScript enums can fix all of the spelling errors and inconsistencies that have gone unfixed in the official game.
+We can also remove all of the "fake" enum values that pollute the enum and destroy the type safety, like `CollectibleType.NUM_COLLECTIBLES`.
 Furthermore, as a big quality of life improvement, we also remove the prefix from every enum to make them easy to type.
 (For example, `CollectibleType.COLLECTIBLE_SAD_ONION` is changed to `CollectibleType.SAD_ONION`.)

 Since enums are no longer global variables, you must import them in your code whenever you need to use them.
 For example, to write the Lua code snippet above in TypeScript: